Noblesville Schools Referendum 2026: What's on the Ballot

 A YES vote

 Grants the district authority to levy up to 57¢ per $100 of assessed value for eight years.
-The district says it doesn't plan to charge the full rate every year, and the superintendent has described a “not-to-exceed 4¢ annual increase” in a video — though the ballot itself authorizes the full 57¢.
+The district says it doesn't plan to charge the full rate every year, the superintendent told the board in May 2026 that increases would be “no more than 4 cent[s]” a year, and the district has committed in writing to no more than 38.5¢ in 2027 โ though the ballot itself authorizes the full 57¢.

 A NO vote